-The results of this study showed that the PUEBM had no significant influence on the buyer's confidence in the e-seller and supported a research conducted by Liang et al. (2018) on Airbnb's buyer repurchase intention.
-Even though the majority of consumers would read the reviews on the website before purchasing a product in the e-marketplace, Wahpiyudin et al.,'s (2022) study on consumer reviews about the big three e-commerce sites in Indonesia revealed that the majority of e-marketplace buyers respondents rarely give comments and reviews.
+The results showed that the perceived usefulness of experience-based mechanisms had no significant influence on the buyer's confidence in the eseller.
+This finding supported Liang et al. (2018), who researched repurchase intentions of Airbnb customers.
+Even though most consumers would read the reviews on the website before purchasing a product in the e-marketplace, Wahpiyudin et al. (2022) revealed that the majority of e- respondents rarely give comments and reviews on big three e-commerce sites in Indonesia.
 Moreover, search engines dominate online shopping activity on an e-marketplace in Indonesia.
-Majority of website visitors use search engines before proceeding to e-marketplace web pages for searching and purchasing a product (Mudjahidin et al., 2021).
-Furthermore, from Indonesia's consumer e-purchase behavior point of view, instead of recalling previous shopping experiences in certain e-marketplaces, many consumers is price sensitive and will compare the price between one seller and another among the available e-marketplaces in the search engines.
+Most website visitors use search engines before proceeding to e-marketplace webpages to search for and purchase a product (Mudjahidin et al., 2022).
+Furthermore, from Indonesia's consumer e-purchase behavior point of view, many consumers are price-sensitive instead of recalling previous shopping experiences in certain e-marketplaces.
+They will compare the price between one seller and another among the available e-marketplaces in the search engines.

-Lastly, this study reinforces previous research by Liu & Tang (2018), which stated that the level of trust in the e-marketplaces negatively moderates the influence of trust in online sellers over interest in re-buying in the e-marketplace.
-Lazada operates similarly to a free e-market (not e-department store) in that it bringing together buyers and sellers but not actively involved in the transaction activities processes.
-Since there's no direct relationship between Lazada and its consumers, trust in the e-marketplace may not directly convert into the e-seller trust, nor may it effect buyer repurchase intentions (Liu & Tang, 2018).
+Lastly, this study reinforces Liu and Tang (2018), who stated that the level of trust in the e-market-places negatively moderates the influence of trust in online sellers over interest in re-buying in the e-marketplace.
+Lazada operates similarly to a free e-market (not an e-department store) in that it brings together buyers and sellers but is not actively involved in the transaction activities processes.
+Since there is no direct relationship between Lazada and its consumers, trust in the e-marketplace may not directly convert into e-seller trust, nor may it affect buyer repurchase intentions (Liu & Tang, 2018).

-Despite the scientific and practical contributions derived from this research, there are some limitations to what future researchers can do to raise the topic of online trust-building mechanisms in the future.
-First, this research is carried out only within the scope of the B2C e-marketplace and is limited to Lazada Indonesia as the research object.
-Further research could work out other forms of e-commerce outside the e-marketplace, such as B2B e-marketplace (Akrout & Diallo, 2017; Ratnasingam, 2005), C2C e-marketplace (Wei et al., 2019), and the rise of social media commerce like metavere shopping (Zhang et al., 2023), and TikTok Shop for Indonesia context.
-Second, the results of this study only look at the buyer's perspective in the context of an online-trust building mechanism, whereas in an e-marketplace sale transaction, e-sellers also frequently connect with shoppers with whom they haven't had no or limited previous interaction.
-As a result, they are also subject to e-commerce fraudulent activity, such as payment delays for products and excessive claims from customers about the products and services (Wei et al., 2019).
-Therefore, next research could as also take the view points from the e-seller to better explain the online-trust building mechanism in the e-commerce context.
-Third, we only used quantitative studies in our analysis; we did not include qualitative studies, which may have influenced the research outcomes, discussion, and analysis.
-As a result, we propose that future studies supplement the quantitative findings with qualitative, in-depth interview-based research.
+Despite the scientific and practical contributions derived from this analysis, there are some limitations to what future researchers can do to raise the topic of online trust-building mechanisms in the future.
+First, this study is carried out only within the scope of the B2C e-marketplace and is limited to Lazada Indonesia as the research object.
+Further research could work out other forms of e-commerce outside the e-marketplace, such as B2B emarketplace (Akrout & Diallo, 2017; Ratnasingam, 2005), C2C e-marketplace (Wei et al., 2019), and the rise of social media commerce like metaverse shopping (Zhang et al., 2023) and TikTok Shop for Indonesia context.
+Second, the results of this study only look at the buyer's perspective in the context of an online trust-building mechanism.
+In contrast, in an e-marketplace sale transaction, esellers also frequently connect with shoppers with whom they have not yet had any or limited previous interaction.
+As a result, they are also subject to e-commerce fraudulent activity, such as payment delays for products and excessive customer claims about the products and services (Wei et al., 2019).
+Therefore, future research could also take the viewpoints of the e-seller better to explain the online trust-building mechanism in the e-commerce context.
+Third, this study used quantitative studies but did not include qualitative studies, which may have influenced the research outcomes, discussion, and analysis.
+As a result, future studies should supplement the quantitative findings with qualitative, in-depth interview-based research.